Victor Hedman: Rising star amongst defenceman, Norris Trophy win (2013–2019)

 During the 2013–14 season, Hedman had a breakout season, posting a career best in goals (13), assists (42) and points (55) in 75 contests played as the Lightning as a team finished third in the East, qualifying for the playoffs for the first time since 2011.
 His 42 assists led the team in that statistic.
-In Game 4 in the opening round of the 2014 playoffs on 22 April 2014, Hedman scored his first career playoff goal on Montreal Canadiens goaltender Carey Price.
+In game four in the opening round of the 2014 playoffs on 22 April 2014, Hedman scored his first career playoff goal on Montreal Canadiens goaltender Carey Price.
 The sixth-seeded Canadiens would eventually win the game 4–3 against the Lightning to complete the four game sweep.

 Hedman picked up right where he left off to start the 2014–15 season.
-However, his strong start would be derailed after he suffered a broken finger in a game against the Vancouver Canucks on 18 October 2014, which was expected to rule him out of play for four-to-six weeks.
-At the time of this injury, Hedman was tied for the lead amongst NHL defencemen with seven points and was considered a possible James Norris Memorial Trophy candidate for Defenceman of the Year entering into the season.
-Despite this injury, Hedman still had a productive season with the Lightning, scoring 10 goals, 28 assists and 38 points in 59 games played.
-After Game 2 of the Stanley Cup Finals against the Chicago Blackhawks on 6 June 2015, Hedman had recorded two points with two assists on goals by Cédric Paquette and Jason Garrison to secure the spot as the point leader by a Lightning defencemen in a single playoff year, with 1 goal, 11 assists and 12 points up that point in the 2015 playoffs.
-On 8 June, during Game 3 of the Finals, Hedman recorded assists on goals by Ryan Callahan and Cédric Paquette to set the Lightning franchise record for most career playoff assists (20) and points (23) by a defenceman, surpassing Dan Boyle, who previously held the record with three goals and 19 assists (22 points).
+However, his strong start would be derailed after he suffered a broken finger in a game against the Vancouver Canucks on 18 October 2014 by blocking a shot from Canucks forward Jannik Hansen, which was expected to rule him out of play for four-to-six weeks.
+At the time of this injury, Hedman was tied for the lead amongst NHL defencemen with seven points (three goals and four assists) and was considered a possible James Norris Memorial Trophy candidate for Defenceman of the Year entering into the season.
+Despite this injury, Hedman still had a productive season with the Lightning after recovering, scoring 10 goals and 28 assists for 38 points in 59 games played.
+After game two of the Stanley Cup Final against the Chicago Blackhawks on 6 June 2015, Hedman had recorded two points with two assists on goals by Cédric Paquette and Jason Garrison to secure the spot as the point leader by a Lightning defencemen in a single playoff year, with 1 goal, 11 assists and 12 points up that point in the 2015 playoffs.
+On 8 June, during game three of the Final, Hedman recorded assists on goals by Ryan Callahan and Cédric Paquette to set the Lightning franchise record for most career playoff assists (20) and points (23) by a defenceman, surpassing Dan Boyle, who previously held the record with three goals and 19 assists (22 points).
 The Lightning would eventually lose the series to the Blackhawks in six games and Hedman finished the playoffs with a goal and 13 assists for 14 points in all 26 games.